Trump, Carney faceoff in Oval Office leaves gaping differences on tariffs, 51st state

 The president has also disparaged Canada's military commitments despite a partnership that ranges from the beaches of Normandy in World War II to remote stretches of Afghanistan.
 He said on Tuesday with Carney that the U.S. would continue to provide national security support to Canada.

-Daniel Béland, a political science professor at McGill University, said Carney needed the quickly scheduled meeting with Trump to address the trade war started by the U.S. Trump has imposed 25% tariffs on steel and aluminum and tariffs on other products outside the United States-Mexico-Canada Agreement, in some cases ostensibly to address relatively low volumes of fentanyl intercepted at the border between the two countries.
+Trump has imposed 25% tariffs on steel and aluminum and tariffs on other products outside the United States-Mexico-Canada Agreement, in some cases ostensibly to address relatively low volumes of fentanyl intercepted at the northern border.
+That has jeopardized a closely entwined trade relationship as Canada sees an increasing need to build relations with the European Union and other nations.

-“Carney wants to show that he’s doing everything he can, including taking political risks to protect Canadian jobs in areas such as the auto industry," Béland said. ”If he had postponed his first meeting with President Trump for months and months, opposition parties and commentators could have accused him of being overly shy and doing a disservice to Canada because of that.”

 Canada is the top export destination for 36 U.S. states.
 Nearly $3.6 billion Canadian (US$2.7 billion) worth of goods and services cross the border each day.
 About 60% of U.S. crude oil imports are from Canada, and 85% of U.S. electricity imports are from Canada.